ahmedmagds/WhatsGNU/README.md

 WhatsGNU compresses proteins database based on exact match to much fewer number of proteins that differ by at least one amino acid.
 WhatsGNU will save a copy of the compressed database in two formats; database.txt and database.pickle for faster subsequent uses.<br/>

 Three precompressed databases (.pickle) are available to download and use:
-1. [_Mycobacterium tuberculosis_](https://drive.google.com/drive/folders/1U2S6OUVJ6o3Q8dhilj2A97Kj4SHH56gT?usp=sharing) current version is 01/30/2019 has 4497 genomes.
+1. [_Mycobacterium tuberculosis_](https://drive.google.com/drive/folders/1U2S6OUVJ6o3Q8dhilj2A97Kj4SHH56gT?usp=sharing) current version is 01/30/2019 and has 4497 genomes.
 2. [_Pseudomonas aeruginosa_](https://drive.google.com/drive/folders/1bZtgzMQWvRnrZ33aq6RAECOZKYSCKylA?usp=sharing) current version is 01/27/2019 and has 2329 genomes.
 3. [_Staphylococcus aureus_](https://drive.google.com/drive/folders/1cusXLqOEa2K3XhnCstuuWWVcPhI9deth?usp=sharing) current version is 01/21/2019 and has 8524 genomes.<br/>

-These three databases contain all available annotated genomes for the species from GenBank.
+These three databases contain all available annotated genomes for the species from GenBank as per version day.
 The databases for these 3 organisms will be updated 3 times per year to include new sequenced genomes.

 ## Dependencies
 [Python3.x](https://www.python.org/downloads/)<br/>